KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Meeting_report/Meeting_1.md

 ### Conclusion: &nbsp;
 Successfully completed the questionnaire and uploaded relevant documentation to Notion for further investigation into the user's requirements.
-We will discuss in the next team meeting and come up with a project proposal.
+We will discuss the next team meeting and come up with a project proposal.
 <br>
 <br>